Willow Creek (film): Release and reception

-The film was premiered at the 2013 Independent Film Festival of Boston, and subsequently screened within such festivals as Maryland Film Festival.
+The film was premiered at the 2013 Independent Film Festival Boston, and subsequently screened within such festivals as Maryland Film Festival.

 Willow Creek has received generally positive reviews from critics.
-Review aggregation website Rotten Tomatoes gives the film a score of 86% (based on 51 reviews).
+Review aggregation website Rotten Tomatoes gives the film a score of 80% based on 60 reviews.
 The website's consensus states: "Writer-director Bobcat Goldthwait's first foray into horror doesn't break any new ground, but it does wring fresh terror from a well-worn genre formula—and offers a few nasty laughs in the bargain."